ketchup-guild/ketchup-waiter/docs/hide_and_seek/HideAndSeek.md

 This variant of the game is meant to be played in a single afternoon in Copenhagen, with 4–8 people.
 It needs to be simple, and ideally make each round take 1–3 hrs.
+There is one team of hiders (1 or more people) and one ore more teams of seekers (1 or more people).
+The teams of seekers compete to find the hiders as fast as possibile.

 Components: